 12 evidence-based ADHD strategies for teachers: seating adjustments, task chunking, classroom scripts, common mistakes, and what the research says really works.

 ADHD is the most common neurodevelopmental condition in UK classrooms, affecting roughly 5% of school-age children (NICE, 2018).
+For example, a Year 4 child with ADHD may struggle to hold multi-step instructions in working memory while inhibiting the urge to shout out an answer.
 Yet most teacher training covers it in a single session, if at all.
 The result is a gap between what teachers observe and what they understand about the cognitive mechanisms driving those observations.

 This guide connects the brain science of ADHD directly to classroom practice.
 Each strategy section explains the underlying cognitive deficit first, then provides specific techniques grounded in that mechanism.
 You'll also find an interactive pathway finder tool to identify the right starting point for individual learners.